Case-IH 8790

 After Case-IH took over the Neustadt plant in November 1997, these machines were renamed "Case-IH 8790".

 Approximately 66 of this 8790 were built in the A version.
-The first 20 units of this A series were equipped with a V8 Deutz, which had a nominal output of 544 hp.
+The first 20 units of this A series were equipped with a V8 Deutz, type BF8M 1015C, which had a nominal output of 544 hp.
 At the time, Case answered the question about maximum performance with “plenty”.

 The remaining 46 units had the Daimer-Benz OM 502, which probably wasn't far away from the 600 hp mark in terms of maximum output.